rehmanali1994/rehmanali1994.github.io/_projects/UST_1.md

     </div>
 </div>
 <div class="caption">
-    Comparison of 2D slicewise to 3D FWI with simulated multi-row ring array.
+    Comparison of 2D slicewise FWI {% cite Ali2024_BlockLU_2DFWI %} to 3D FWI with simulated multi-row ring array {% cite Ali2025_3DFWI %}.
 Cylindrical wave transmits from a multi-row ring-array (32 rows; 256 elements per row; 22 cm diameter; 2.4 mm between rows) were simulated in three different numerical breast phantoms.
 Orthographic slice views of the reconstructed volumes intersect at suspicious high sound speed masses in each phantom (cancers in phantoms 1 and 2, and dense breast tissue in phantom 3).
 Each sound speed images is displayed in grayscale from 1400 to 1600 m/s: (Left Column) ground-truth sound speed image; (Middle Column) volume reconstructed using 2D slicewise FWI; (Right Column) volume reconstructed using 3D FWI.
 </div>